 Contrary to what many believe, sepsis itself isn’t an infection.
 Rather, it’s a potential complication of all types of infections.
 Essentially, sepsis is the presence of harmful bacteria and their toxins in the tissues of the body.
 It’s most commonly a result of an infection in a wound.
 Sepsis occurs when an individual’s immune system releases chemicals into the bloodstream to fight infection.
 Instead of doing so, they cause inflammation throughout the body.

-According to the Centers for Disease Control and Prevention (CDC), over 1.5 million people contract sepsis each year in the U.S. The condition also takes the lives of 250,000 Americans each year.
+According to the Centers for Disease Control and Prevention (CDC), over 1.7 million people contract sepsis each year in the U.S. The condition also takes the lives of 350,000 American adults each year.
 The Mayo Clinic diagnosis of sepsis include at least two of the following: